 After 90 days, you’d need to register for a visa.
 You’d need proof of health insurance to apply for one.

 Cost of Living Index: 30.74

 You have much to choose from in Peru as far as scenery goes.
 The country features everything from vibrant cities to mountainous regions and quiet farming towns.
 Regardless of where you stay, the cost of living tends to rest on the lower side of the spectrum compared with other Latin American countries.
-According to International living, you can live comfortably on $1,500 a month or less.
-The organization also claims you can find an apartment in Miraflores, an upscale district of Lima, for around $800 a month.
+For instance, you can find an apartment in Miraflores, an upscale district of Lima, for around $740 a month.

 And you’d have access to a world-renowned cuisine made with fresh ingredients from the sea to the mountains.
 If you can withdraw at least $1,000 in retirement savings, you can secure a Rentista Visa.
 However, you can’t work and must remain in the country for at least six months of each year.
 Following seven years, you can qualify for a permanent visa.

 Although Peru ranks No. 86 on the Global Peace Scale, and has dropped 15 spots in the past year, the organization that designs it still rates Peru as a country with a “high” level of peace.

 Cost of Living Index: 47.30

 For those who want to retire to the backdrop of the Alps but can’t afford the French or Swiss price tag, Slovenia is a solid alternative.
 Slovenia offers several peaks, and adventurers can break a sweat at Triglav National Park.

 In fact, International Living rated the Slovenian city of Ljubljana as one of the top 10 cities to retire to in the world.
-According to Live and Invest Overseas, an organization dedicated to providing information to businesses moving abroad, a couple can comfortably retire in Ljubljana for about $1,500 a month.
+According to Live and Invest Overseas, an organization dedicated to providing information to businesses moving abroad, a couple can comfortably rent an apartment in Ljubljana for about $720 a month.